Sunday, 8 September 2024

 The Real Cost of 'Item Numbers'

-Indian cinema, often hailed as one of the largest and most influential film industries in the world, has an impact on shaping societal perceptions and attitudes.
-Cinema in India is not just entertainment but a reflection of cultural values, ideas, and even aspirations.
-However, alongside the artistic expression, Indian cinema has also perpetuated certain stereotypes and practices that have harmful effects on society, one of the most glaring examples being the continued use of 'item numbers'.
+Indian cinema, often hailed as one of the largest and most influential film industries in the world has an impact on shaping societal perceptions and attitudes.
+Cinema in India is not just entertainment but a reflection of cultural values, ideas and even aspirations.
+However, alongside the artistic expression Indian cinema has also perpetuated certain stereotypes and practices that have harmful effects on society and one of the most glaring examples being the continued use of 'item numbers'.

-The normalization of item numbers isn’t just a flaw in cinema, it’s a reflection of how we as a society, have accepted the objectification of women.
-By staying silent, we allow this to continue, stripping women of their dignity for the sake of entertainment.
+The normalization of item numbers is not just a flaw in cinema it shows us how we as a society have accepted the objectification of women.
+By staying silent we allow this to continue, stripping women of their dignity for the sake of entertainment.
 Is this really the legacy we want to leave behind?
 If cinema can inspire and transform, why are we letting it reduce women to mere objects?
-The choice is ours, do we challenge these harmful portrayals, or do we remain silent, allowing this disrespect to persist?
+The choice is ours, do we challenge these harmful portrayals, or do we remain silent allowing this disrespect to persist?

 No comments: